bugii/SME-Group1/README.md

 3. All of the artifacts for the module are then requested from the same repository that was chosen in the process above.

+#### Dependencies in Apache projects

+In order to find out whether dependencies destabilize code, we built a tool to analyze Apache projects on Github.
+This tool, a python script, simply scans all Apache source projects for pom.xml (contain the dependencies of Maven projects) or build.gradle (Gradle projects) files.
+It then clones the repositories one by one, checks out all dependency files sequentially and stores the number of dependencies (including their date) in a text file in the Dependencies folder.
+Afterwards, it extracts all release dates and, based on those dates, sends a request to Jira to obtain the number of bugs following that release in a specified time window (i.e. two weeks).
+The raw data (dependencies, release date and bug count) is then written into a text file in the Timelines folder for further use.

 ### Part 2: Microservices